 - (2) Application.
 The owner of a building to be razed shall sign the permit application.
 In the alternative, an agent for the owner may sign the permit application upon providing written authorization verifying permission of the owner to apply for the permit.
 The Building Inspector may require additional information, such as proof the applicant has sufficient financial resources and ability to complete the project, including, but not limited to: (i) identification of materials to be recycled: (ii) a performance schedule; (iii) financial assurances, including a project pro-forma detailing projected revenues and expenses; (iv) environmental assessment, asbestos or other reports regarding hazardous substances; and (v) other State or local permits as required by law, rule or regulation.
 The owner and demolition contractor/operator shall be joint and severally liable for performance under a permit issued pursuant to this ordinance. - (3) Fees.
 Permit fees shall be established by resolution of the Common Council. - (4) Irrevocable Letter of Credit or Alternative Forms of Security.
-Any application for a permit to engage in the razing of buildings within the City shall be accompanied by an Irrevocable Letter of Credit which meets the requirement under Section 15.370 and is issued by a company authorized to do business in the State of Wisconsin, and approved by the City Attorney.
-The City Attorney has the authority to require a bond of a greater amount, on a case by case basis, where deemed necessary, to protect the City. following requirements: - 1.
-In an amount no less than 120% of the estimated project cost; - 2.
-Name the City as a beneficiary; - 3.
-Be irrevocable and unconditional; - 4.
-Be conditioned for payment to the City solely upon presentation of the letter of credit and a sight draft, which shall direct the issuing lending institution to pay the City without any explanation, affidavit or documentation; - 5.
-Expire not earlier than one year after completion of the last act by permittee of demolition or salvage (unless the one year period is waived or modified by the Common Council), or after the expiration of a permit issued under this section to the permittee, whichever is later; - 6.
-Issued by a company certified by the State to conduct such business within Wisconsin.
+Any application for a permit to engage in the razing of buildings within the City shall be accompanied by Irrevocable Letter of Credit which meets the requirement under Section 15.370 and is issued by a company authorized to do business in the State of Wisconsin, and approved by the City Attorney.
+The City Attorney has the authority to require a bond of a greater amount, on a case-by-case basis, where deemed necessary, to protect the City. - (5) Comprehensive Liability Insurance.
+An applicant for a permit shall provide proof of comprehensive liability insurance in the amount of \$1,000,000 per occurrence and per person, and \$50,000 property damage.
+Such coverage shall be maintained for the duration of the project and shall be a condition of a permit issued under this Section.
+In addition, the permittee shall agree to indemnify and hold the City harmless from any and all claims, demands, actions, judgments, liabilities and obligations of any nature whatsoever arising from the demolition activity or site restoration for which the permit is issued, including any attorneys' fees and costs incurred by the City as a result thereof.
+In addition to liability insurance, the Building Inspector or City Attorney may require additional coverages including, but not limited to, automobile liability, pollution legal liability or other environmental insurance coverage, and workers' compensation. - (6) Disconnection of Utilities.
+The owner or agent shall notify all utilities having service connections within a building to be razed, such as water, electric, gas, sewer, telecommunications, and other connections.
+A permit to demolish or remove a building shall not be issued until the Building Inspector has determined that all appurtenant equipment, such as meters and regulators, have been removed, and service connections are sealed and plugged correctly.
+No permit to demolish or remove any building shall be issued without written proof of the notification and appropriate removal of appurtenant equipment provided to the Building Inspector.